YuehuaZhu/PAUP/README.md

 # PAUP
 Official PyTorch code for the Sigri 2022 poster paper "Progressive Self-Attention Network with Unsymmetrical Positional Encoding for Sequential Recommendation".
-In this paper, we mainly propose a novel convolution-based self-attention network, namely PAUP, to progressively user's a series of local sequential patterns (see Fig.1).
+In this paper, we mainly propose a novel convolution-based self-attention network, namely PAUP, to progressively extract a series of user's local sequential patterns,as shown below.
 <img src="https://github.com/YuehuaZhu/PAUP/blob/main/pic/illustration.png" width="745" alt="illustration"/>

-PAUP is simple to implemen and its pipeline  (see Fig.2)  is as shown below.
+PAUP is simple to implemen and its pipeline is as shown below.
 <img src="https://github.com/YuehuaZhu/PAUP/blob/main/pic/framework.png" width="745" alt="pipline"/>

 ## Installation
 We recommend the following dependencies.